graphile/graphile.github.io/src/news/2021-01-29-postgraphile-version-4-11.md

 ### GraphQL Schema Validation

-We were surprised to realise that we hadn't yet had PostGraphile validate its GraphQL schema!
+We were surprised to realize that we hadn't yet had PostGraphile validate its GraphQL schema!
 Fortunately, the schema PostGraphile builds has always been valid, and now we have made sure it checks for this.
 This means that any bugs in third-party plugins will now be caught before the server goes live.